 Only National members have voting rights at a General Assembly.

 Each National member has one vote.
+When a country has more than one National member, that country still has only one vote.

 Decisions of the General Assembly, other than those relating to the Constitution (see Article 12) are taken on a simple majority of the votes cast.
 In the event of a tie vote, the President shall have a second, and deciding, vote.

 - Council